 |Spacer block||Media and text block||Page break block|

 - Each Gutenberg block has a set of options above, where all the basic settings are gathered to take the hassle out of your work.
-Add a link, work with text elements, add an inline image – it’s up to you!
+Firstly, add a link, work with text elements, add an inline image – it’s up to you!

 The ability to transform each block into at least three other ones comes in one click

-- By clicking on the three-dotted icon you face the list of additional opportunities according to your Gutenberg editor blocks, from inserting blocks to editing as HTML.
+- If you click on the three-dotted icon, as a result, you face the list of additional opportunities according to your Gutenberg editor blocks, from inserting blocks to editing as HTML.

-- One more block-specific option is adding a custom CSS class for your Gutenberg block
+- In addition, one more block-specific option is adding a custom CSS class for your Gutenberg block.

 Sometimes you need to move a block around the page or add the block, which already contains a bunch of content, to another page.
 This process is super easy.
-Let’s imagine you have an encouraging heading, which stimulates people to subscribe, and a call-to-action button with the related text.
+Let’s imagine you have, for instance, an encouraging heading, which stimulates people to subscribe, and a call-to-action button with the related text.

 Agree, it’s quite tedious to move the blocks separately.
 What we need to do is to move a few blocks into more than 5 sections on more than 5 pages.
-The nested blocks for Gutenberg will solve this annoying problem!
+The Gutenberg blocks collection allows you to make your blocks nested, which will solve this annoying problem!

-- To add a Group, simply click on the “+” icon and type the “Group” text into the search field.
+- Firstly, to add a Group, simply click on the “+” icon and type the “Group” text into the search field.